princemehta2001/DBMS_2020/README.md

 We have used C# and .Net(Visual Studio 2020) for GUI.
 For database we have used Microsoft SQL Server Management Studio.

-Theseare the steps for running out project.
+Theseare the steps for running our project.

 For SQL server link is https://aka.ms/ssmsfullsetup